-Moving to the next level with analytics
+Moving to the next level of CRE technology with analytics

 Clear.
 If you look at this whole story with smart buildings, smart cities, the growing urbanization we see, and so on all the evolutions that are taking place are really about a bigger picture of the whole built environment that is evolving.
 Do you have the impression that partners and real estate developers look at this bigger picture?

 Hugh Lindsay: I think that we’ve hit one of those inflection points where previously those things weren’t the strong drivers that they are now.

 However, the industry overall is coming around to it as an opportunity, similarly to how we had a shift in the conversation about climate change from seeing it as a risk to seeing it as an opportunity.
 I think that smart buildings fall into the same category.
 Youcef earlier gave the example of The Edge building that we worked with.
 The developers of The Edge understand that digitization and the smart side of the building can be leveraged for a lot more than simply operating the HVAC system.